fedimint/fedimint-web-sdk/docs/core/FedimintWallet/LightningService/createInvoice.md

 Create a Lightning Invoice for a given amount.
 Returns a `CreateBolt11Response` object containing details about the created invoice.

-You can use `subscribeLnReceive` to track the payment status and `waitForReceive` to wait for the payment to be received.
+You can use `subscribeLnReceive` to track the invoice status.

+`waitForReceive` returns a `Promise` that resolves when the invoice succeeds or `timeoutMs` is reached.

 ```ts twoslash
 // @esModuleInterop